eresearchqut/VirReport/README.md

     tar -xzf taxdb.tar.gz
     ```
     Make sure the taxdb.btd and the taxdb.bti files are present in the same directory as your blast databases.
-    Specify the path of your local NCBI blast nt and nr directories in the nextflow.config file.
+    Specify the path of your local NCBI blast nt/core_nt and nr databases in the nextflow.config file.
     For instance:
     ```
     params {
-      blast_db_dir = '/work/hia_mt18005_db/blastDB/20220408'
+      blastn_db_path = '/work/hia_mt18005_db/blastDB/20220408/nt'
     }
     ```

-  * If you want to run VirusDetect in parallel, then either set the parameter `--virusdetect` to `true` in your config file or specify it in your nextflow run command.
+  * If you want to run VirusDetect in parallel, then either set the parameter `--run_virus_detect` to `true` in your config file or specify it in your nextflow run command.
     You will need to download the VirusDetect viral database files at http://bioinfo.bti.cornell.edu/ftp/program/VirusDetect/virus_database/v248.
-And specify the path to the VirusDetect viral database in the nextflow.config file (using the `--virusdetect_db_path` parameter).
+And specify the path to the VirusDetect viral database in the nextflow.config file (using the `--virus_detect_db_path` parameter).
 For example:
   ```
   virusdetect_db_path = '/home/gauthiem/code/VirusDetect_v1.8/databases/vrl_plant'
   ```